 Insect Repellent Candles

-Just a quick note – if you are planning on selling candles and physically marketing them as insect repellents you’ll need to make sure your candle is registered with The Health & Safety Executive (HSE) – this is because insect repellents are actually controlled by HSE, and if it isn’t on the official register as an insect repellent and you haven’t got any scientific evidence to back it up, then you could get in a lot of trouble.
+Remember, if you are planning on selling candles and physically marketing them as insect repellents, you’ll need to make sure your candle is registered with The Health & Safety Executive (HSE) – this is because insect repellents are actually controlled by HSE, and if it isn’t on the official register as an insect repellent and you haven’t got any scientific evidence to back it up, then you could get in a lot of trouble.

-Say for example you have a fresh citrus scented garden candle but the product is not registered with HSE as an insect repellent, then you can of course sell your candle but you’ve got to make sure you have no marketing campaigns claiming that candle is an insect repellent - even pictures of insects on your candle packaging would be considered misleading.
+Say for example you have a Citronella scented garden candle, but the product is not registered with HSE as an insect repellent, then of course, you can sell your candle but would not be able to market the product with the claim that the candle is an insect repellent - even pictures of insects on your candle packaging would be considered misleading.

-You may have seen Instagram and Facebook full of information on how make your own custom blends and melts using overpours and mixing fragrance oils.
-Whilst I do admit you can create some delicious smelling scents, you’ll need to be careful if you want to start selling these custom blended candles.
+You may have seen Instagram, Facebook or TikTok full of information on how make your own custom blends and melts using overpours and mixing fragrance oils.
+Whilst we admit you can create some delicious smelling scents, you’ll need to be careful if you want to start selling these custom blended candles.

 According to the regulations each and every fragrance blend MUST have its own SDS (Safety Data Sheet) which is then used to create a CLP label.
 When creating your own blend, you cannot use the CLP for each separate fragrance and put them altogether on a product in a list – it is not compliant.

-If you do want to start selling your custom blended candles, as mentioned, you’ll need to make sure the fragrance blend has its own SDS which in turn will be used to create a CLP compliant label for your product.
+If you do want to start selling your custom blended candles, you’ll need to make sure the fragrance blend has its own SDS (created by a credible third-party company, normally at a significant cost) which in turn will be used to create a CLP compliant label for your product.

-I do hope this article helped you figure out the majority of what you need to have in place in order to start legally selling your beautiful candles.
+We hope this article helped you figure out some of the main legal requirements of what you need to have in place in order to start legally selling your beautiful candles.